Community request cards are small, portable cards that can be used in one’s community to access goods and services.

 Population: Individuals of all ages with communication disorders or cognitive difficulties.

-- Independent use of community request cards requires ability to learn simple routine of presenting card in exchange for items
+- Independent use of community request cards requires ability to learn simple routine of presenting card in exchange for items or completing a task

 - Individuals who require greater support can use cards with verbal or hand-over-hand assistance